 HistorySendR was a digital distributor and license exploitation enabler.
 Thus SendR enabled the non-physical exploitation of appr. more than a million media assets (audio- and video-tracks) at about 140 licensees (including Apple iTunes, Amazon, GooglePlay, Spotify, YouTube etc.).
 The services offered covered the entire value chain for the digital media (esp. audio and video) contents.
 Thereby its affiliate companies were both provider and supplier for artists, record labels, licensed digital services providers and private consumers.

-In essence, the business model consists in aggregating license-rights (contracting with rights-holders such as creators, authors, artists and record labels) in propect to distribute and exploit these licenses and getting a share on that revenue.
-In this sense SendR (through its affiliates) categorizes as an aggregator, digital warehouse and clearinghouse.
+In essence, the business model consisted in aggregating license-rights (contracting with rights-holders such as creators, authors, artists and record labels) in prospect to distribute and exploit these licenses and getting a share on that revenue.
+In this sense SendR (through its affiliates) categorized as an aggregator, digital warehouse and clearinghouse.

 Incorporation of finetunes GmbH after the founders having works some time “garage-style” on a solution for independent labels to be able to sell their content (music) online. finetunes starts as the first independent download stare for music in Germany.
 The initial solution for that is based on a client server model (as iTunes still is) and also included a digital rights management system.